exercism/jq/concepts/recursion/about.md

 The last action that the function needs to perform is addition.
 Since the last action is not a call to itself, that function is recursive, but not tail recursive.

-Some languages implement "tail call optimization", such that the tail call can reuse the current stack frame instead of having to add a new frame to the [call stack][wiki-call-stack].
+Some languages implement _tail call optimization_, such that the tail call can reuse the current stack frame instead of having to add a new frame to the [call stack][wiki-call-stack].
 This can have performance benefits above guarding against the dreaded [stack overflow][wiki-stack-overflow].

 `jq` does implement tail call optimization, _but only for 0-arity functions_.